HannaKuzmina2024/mpdl-project/README.md

 ✅ Cleaning & structuring metadata for efficient analysis
 ✅ Storing data in PostgreSQL for structured querying
 ✅ Performing Exploratory Data Analysis (EDA) to identify trends in scientific research
-✅ Deploying results using GitHub Pages for a visual showcase
+✅ Deploying results using GitHub for a visual showcase
-✅ The project was created with a Jupyter notebook which is available in this repo
+✅ The project was created with a Jupyter notebook, the file is available in this repo

  Primary Goal:
 To analyze climate change research trends, discover top authors, journals, and keywords, and build a structured research data pipeline.